peakshift/bitcoin-ux/payments/hide-sensitive-info.md

 Imagine this scenario.
 A user is in a public place, they need to open up their bitcoin wallet to maybe make a payment but they don't feel comfortable enough to have their balances displayed in bold on their phone screens once the wallet is opened.
 This here a problem because users want to feel safe whenever they use their wallets.

 This is where the ***hide balance*** feature comes in handy.
-With this feature, users have the ability to conceal their wallet balance and possibly transactions made, when they feel the need to.
+With this feature, users have the ability to conceal their wallet balance and other sensitive information, when they feel the need to.